EpiK-Protocol/go-epik-gateway/README.md

 # EpiK Gateway

-go-epik-gateway help you retrieve and index AI data from EpiK Protocol network.
+EpiK Gateway will help you retrieve and index AI data from EpiK Protocol network.

 ## Usage